vista-unitn-uva/vista-unitn-uva.github.io/index.md

 ### Ask No More: Deciding when to guess in referential visual dialogue
+Ravi Shekhar, Tim Baumg&auml;rtner, Aashish Venkatesh, Elia Bruni, Raffaella Bernardi, and Raquel Fern&aacute;ndez
 #### COLING 2018
-Our goal is to explore how the abilities brought in by a dialogue manager can be included in endto-end visually grounded conversational agents.
+Our goal is to explore how the abilities brought in by a dialogue manager can be included in end-to-end visually grounded conversational agents.
 We make initial steps towards this general goal by augmenting a task-oriented visual dialogue model with a decision-making component that decides whether to ask a follow-up question to identify a target referent in an image, or to stop